 MACKALL: There are so many different orders and sects of Amish that you have to be careful not to generalize.
 They're certainly not a monolithic people.
 But some of the more liberal orders will allow, for instance, battery- powered lights on the back of their buggies.
-The New Order are allowed to drive tractors down the road.
+These New Order are allowed to drive tractors down the road.
 The Swartzentrubers cannot even have stuffed furniture in their homes.
 They're the only Amish who still milk by hand.
 The Swartzentrubers bathe only once a week on Saturday nights.
 And even the other Amish make fun of them for this.

 MACKALL: Yes.
-Jonas is Samuel's nephew and the first in Samuel's family to leave.
-And I should say that it's much tougher to leave as a Swartzentruber than it is, for instance, as a New Order Amish, because the social chasm between a Swartzentruber and our English modern world is gigantic.
+Jonas is Samuel's nephew, and the first in Samuel's family to leave.
+And I should say that it's much tougher to leave as a Swartzentruber than it is, for instance, as a New Order Amish, because this social chasm between a Swartzentruber and our English modern world is gigantic.
 And so they retain about 90 percent of their kids, whereas the New Order, where the chasm is much narrower, they only retain about 45 percent of their kids.

 SEABROOK: So you're saying the kids, it's harder for - it's sort of logistically almost, and emotionally harder to leave when the modern world is so much different than what they have been used to?

 MACKALL: That's right.
 And remember, too, that they're leaving with an eighth-grade education.
 And, you know, 21st century America is not the ideal place to have an eighth-grade education.
 And that is with all the - all orders of Amish.
 You know, and a lot of these kids leave and then come right back because they have no idea what to do.

 SEABROOK: What are the long-term prospects for the Swartzentruber Amish?